VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P4S_Part1.md

 + A Melee and Ranged DPS on East and South East.
 + The other Melee and Ranged DPS on West and North West.

 When the orbs appear, each pair will run to the next clockwise cardinal and pop the orb there.
 Next, move to the next intercardinal and pop the remaining orb.
-Remember to mitigate before or wait between the two orbs to recieve some healing:
+Remember to mitigate before or wait between the two orbs to receive some healing:
 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="burst1.jpg;burst2.jpg;burst3.jpg;burst4.jpg;burst5.jpg" imgDesc="Spread around the boss;Orbs spawn;Move to the next clockwise cardinal with your pair;Soak the first orb;Wait a bit for heals and soak the second orb" slideNumber=slideCounter %}